Retrospective Tools

 Free tier Yes Yes

-Free limit Unlimited FigJam files on Starter, 150 AI credits/day (500/month), community templates 3 teams, 9 members per team, 10 active boards/month, 4 columns, 1 health check/month
+Free limit Starter: 3 FigJam boards per team (unlimited personal drafts), 150 AI credits/day (500/month), community templates 3 teams, 9 members per team, 10 active boards/month, 4 columns, 1 health check/month

 Enterprise Yes Yes